 THCa is an abbreviation for tetrahydrocannabinolic acid (Tetra-Hydro-Cannabinolic Acid,) the acidic precursor molecule of THC.

 Tetrahydrocannabolic acid is mainly found in raw forms of marijuana and recreational cannabis.
 THCa will convert into Δ9-THC via decarboxylation.

 What Does CBG Stand For?

-In early animal models, CBG has been shown to slow and inhibit tumor growth.
+- CBG has been shown to slow and inhibit tumor growth in animals

-CBG is believed to have neuroprotective properties.
-If this is true, the molecule could help further research into treatments for Huntington’s Disease, Multiple Sclerosis, and several other diseases.
+- CBG is believed to have neuroprotective properties and could further research into Huntington’s Disease, Multiple Sclerosis, and several other auto-immune diseases.

 What Does CoA Stand For?

-You should always ask to be provided with a CoA when purchasing (or even looking at) CBD products.
-Any reputable vendor will happily provide you with one.
+You should always ask to be provided a CoA when purchasing CBD or cannabis products.
+Reputable vendors should happily provide you with one.
 Have a look at ours here!

 We also have a guide explaining in-depth how to read your very own CBD CoA.
 Learn how to read your CoA here